 - Turn on Auto-create account list.
 To make sure it's toggle on, from the left navigation bar, go to Settings > Analytics > Auto-Create Account Lists.

 Users: In the Slack directory, scroll down to Apps and add Demandbase.

 - In Slack, go to Apps > Demandbase to see your alerts.

-- To see the most recent alerts, click Latest Messages.
+Tip: To see the most recent alerts, click the new message notification.

-- To change your alert preferences, click Preferences at the bottom of any alert.
+- To customize your alerts, click Preferences in any alert.

 Demandbase opens to the Edit Slack Alerts page, which shows the accounts that you currently own.

-You can also access the Edit Slack Alerts page from the left navigation bar, by going to Settings > My Profile > My Subscriptions and clicking the Edit Subscription pencil icon.
+- You can also access this page in Demandbase.
+From the left navigation bar, by going to Settings > My Profile > My Subscriptions and click the Edit Subscription icon in the Actions column.